Reduce Text Size (-)Increase Text Size (+)

 There are 40 CLCs throughout NSW employing qualified staff including solicitors, social workers and community legal educators.
 There are both generalist and specialist centres.

-The Department of Justice and Attorney General NSW administers the courts, tribunals, laws and justice programs of the State.
+The NSW Department of Justice administers the courts, tribunals, laws and justice programs of the State.

-The Department of Justice and Attorney General assists the NSW Government, Judiciary, Parliament and the community to promote social harmony through programs that protect human rights and community standards, and reduce crime.
+The Department assists the NSW Government, Judiciary, Parliament and the community to promote social harmony through programs that protect human rights and community standards, and reduce crime.

 The Department plays a key role in the administration and development of a just and equitable legal system of courts, tribunals, laws and other mechanisms that further the principles of justice and contribute to the achievement of the goals of Government.

-The Department assists the NSW Attorney General in her role as the First Law Officer of the State by providing support services to enable the Attorney’s legislative and advisory responsibilities to Parliament and Cabinet to be carried out.
+The Department assists the NSW Attorney General as the First Law Officer of the State.
+It also provides support services to enable the Attorney’s legislative and advisory responsibilities to Parliament and Cabinet to be carried out.

 LawAccess NSW